capucinecoudert/Minimal-Ray-Tracing/README.md

 # Minimal-Ray-Tracing

-Compute image of a scene composed of spheres and lights from a camera position.
+The program contained in this archive computes the image of a scene composed of spheres and lights from a camera position by using a ray tracing algorithm.

 // Point Class
 attributes: 3 double as position coordinates : x, y, z